The Moyal cohomology of the N=1 spinning particle: The Moyal cohomology of the spinning particle: general case

-\paragraph*{Acknowledgements} The research contained in this article was performed while the author held a Visiting Professorship in the Department of Mathematics and Center for Geometry and Physics at Uppsala University, funded by the Knut and Alice Wallenberg Foundation.
+{ The research contained in this article was performed while the author held a Visiting Professorship in the Department of Mathematics and Center for Geometry and Physics at Uppsala University, funded by the Knut and Alice Wallenberg Foundation.

 The author gratefully acknowledge the support of the Mittag-Leffler Institute: this article was conceived during the program ``Cohomological Aspects of Quantum Field Theory.''
-We are also grateful to the other participants in this program, and in particular Ivo Sachs and Eugenia Boffo, for fruitful conversations on this work.
-We thank Markus Pflaum for informing us of the covariant complete Weyl calculus used in Section~3.
+We are also grateful to the other participants in this program, and in particular Eugenia Boffo, Martin Cederwall and Ivo Sachs, for fruitful conversations on this work.